Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 4

-Keep money in the account and show tax returns
+Keep funds on the account and show tax returns

-The consulate may request bank information months after application.
+The consulate may request bank information months after submission.
 Bank statements are not a substitute for tax returns.

 5

-If your profile is "borderline" — have a backup option.
+If your profile is "borderline" — have a backup.
 Moscow increasingly converts LA to DN.

 Immigration consultant

-"The document list is complex, and after tightening it has become even more complex.
-The consulate website lists far from all the documents you need to collect — an unprepared person cannot possibly know them.
+"The list of documents is complex, and after tightening rules it became even more complex.
+The consulate website lists far from all documents you need to collect — an unprepared person cannot know them.
 The process is not quick, but thorough."

 After arrival